garrandall/popular-music-data/tracks/my-way-usher.md

 Don't check me
 It was your girl who let me
-Take it this far, then, ooh wee!
+Take it this far, then, oh wee!
 Let her have it every chance that she could get
 What, you think you a baller?
 And I ain't gon' call her, clip that